Segmental adjusted EBITDA

 Westmoreland Coal’s 3Q16 results were driven by a strong operating performance from its Coal-US and Coal-WMLP operating segments.
 The adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) of the US coal (KOL) mining segment came in at $36.7 million compared to $14.8 million in 3Q15 and $19.8 million in 2Q16.

 Also, the Coal-WMLP segment reported a higher adjusted EBITDA of $22.7 million compared to $15.7 million in 3Q15.
 This increase was partially offset by a decrease in adjusted EBITDA from the company’s Canadian coal mining operations.

 The adjusted EBITDA of WLB’s Canadian coal mining operations came in at $17.6 million as compared to $23.7 million during the same period in 2015.
 In contrast, the company’s power segment reported a significant increase in adjusted EBITDA from $0.1 million in 3Q15 to $0.51 million in 3Q16.

 Westmoreland Coal’s overall adjusted EBITDA

-Moving forward, the winter heating demand could be a driver for Westmoreland Coal’s strong operational performance and its coal (KOL) mining peers Alliance Resource Partner (ARLP), Cloud Peak Energy (CLD), and Alpha Natural Resources (ANRZQ).
-Until now, however, temperatures have been warmer than expected.
+Moving forward, winter heating demand will be key to a strong operational performance from WLB and its peers Alliance Resource Partners (ARLP), Cloud Peak Energy (CLD), Peabody Energy (BTUUQ), Arch Coal (ARCH), and Alpha Natural Resources (ANRZQ).

 In the next part of this series, we’ll look at Westmoreland Coal’s leverage and liquidity position.